city

 • End with a call to action (CTA): What do you want readers to do after reading your content?
 Your goal may be to entice them to browse more content on your blog, or you may want to schedule a free consultation, so you'll link to or include your contact information.

-In addition to creating your legal blog posts, LinkedIn for attorneys allows you to comment on other people's content.
-Routinely commenting on other posts and interacting with users helps reach your target audience.
+In addition to creating your legal blog posts, LinkedIn for lawyers allows you to comment on other people's content.
+Routinely commenting on other posts and interacting with users helps reach your target group.
 If you comment on a topic that prospects find interesting or relevant, they may contact your law firm for additional information or legal services.

 Invest in Attorney LinkedIn Ads